opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 # QFieldSync

-[QFieldSync](https://plugins.qgis.org/plugins/qfieldsync/) <!-- markdown-link-check-disable-line --> is the QGIS plugin, which you should use to "package" your projects for QField, which means to make your project available for QField.
+[QFieldSync (QFS))](https://plugins.qgis.org/plugins/qfieldsync/) <!-- markdown-link-check-disable-line --> is the QGIS plugin, which you should use to "package" your projects for QField, which means to make your project available for QField.
 It is also this plugin you need to use when connecting to [QFieldCloud](advanced-setup-qfc.md).

 QFieldSync will do the following:

 - It packages your project into a 'QField readable' format (e.g. `portable_project`).
 - It (can) create(s) basemaps from a single raster layer or from a style defined in a map theme.
-- It automatically sets your project to "offline editing".
+- By default QFS will set your project to "offline editing".
 - It is used to synchronize your changes made in the field to the Desktop project.

-## Workflow

 To get a quick overview of the process, here is a list of typical steps:

 1. Create a QField package.
 This is a working copy in a separate folder.
 2. Copy the QField package to the target device.
 3. Go out and collect data.
 4. Copy the modified data back to your desktop computer.